tempranova/turtlerp/README.md

 Recently Done

+- // Fix with wrong icons being selected when filtering
+- // Refactoring tooltip generation to be robust
 - // Tooltips are missing health bar underneath
 - // Adding a "notes" section
 - // Limiting description to 2000 characters